Supported living proposal for 180 Culver Road

 Designed to meet the specific needs of its residents, this new facility will provide much-needed and improved homes and 24-hour tailored support to help people start or continue their journey away from homelessness.

 Alongside the tremendous partnership work of the Basingstoke and Deane Social Inclusion Partnership, the homes will play a key role in supporting the borough council’s target to eradicate rough sleeping by 2024, as set out in its housing and homelessness strategy (Link to page).

 Residents in the neighbouring area have been contacted about the scheme and everyone with an interest will be invited to view the full plans and ask questions and input their views in the coming weeks and months.

-It is hoped a full planning application will be submitted to Basingstoke and Deane Borough Council’s planning department in January.
+A full planning application is expected to be submitted to Basingstoke and Deane Borough Council soon.

 The vision for the site